amanjpro/greenish/README.md

       `^greenish-period\t.*\t(0|1)$`.
     - The three parts of the line are tab separated.
 - The scripts can have any number of debugging/application output lines.
-- The script should exit with 0, under normal circumistances even if the entire set of periods are not in a good health.
+- The script should exit with 0, under normal circumstances even if the entire set of periods are not in a good health.

 An example monitoring script can be like this: